NaufalSyahputra9/C9MagangBanyubramanta_M-Naufal-Syahputra/README.md

-# 🎮 ROS 2 Joystick Controller Project (Humble)
+# Tugas Magang C9Banyubramanta 2025

-Tugas Magang C9Banyubramanta 2025
+## 1. 🎮 ROS 2 Joystick Controller Project (Humble)
 ## Overview

 This repository contains the setup for a ROS 2 workspace that connects a joystick input (`joy` package) to a custom controller node via a custom message interface.